 How Long Has Your Child Been Playing?

-If your child has been playing the cello for a year and seems dedicated to continuing to learn, great!
+If your child has been playing their instrument for a year and seems dedicated to continuing to learn, great!
 It sounds like they’re ready for an upgrade.
-If your child has never touched a cello before or seems to be wishy washy with their interest in music, you might want to consider sticking with that beginner instrument for a little bit longer.
+If your child has never touched an instrument before, or seems to be wishy-washy with their interest in music, you might want to stick with that beginner instrument for a little bit longer.
 If you can’t gauge if the time is right on your own, talk to their teacher.
-Their music teacher works with kids day in and day out can definitely provide some guidance on whether or not your child is ready to take it up a notch with an improved instrument.
+Their music teacher works with kids day in and day out, and can definitely provide some guidance on whether or not your child is ready to take it up a notch with an improved instrument.

 Is it Necessary?